The Ad Net Zero

 Action 4 of the Ad Net Zero plan challenges industry awards bodies to ensure that the sustainability credentials and climate impact of campaigns inform judging.

 Action 4 also encourages organisers of events and conferences to put sustainability at the forefront of planning, seeking in particular to curtail long-distance travel, where possible.
-We have partnered with isla – dedicated to supporting the events industry’s transition to a sustainable future.
+We have partnered with isla – dedicated to supporting the events industry’s transition to a sustainable future – to create this quick action guide.

 Action 4 of the Ad Net Zero plan challenges industry awards bodies to ensure that the sustainability credentials and climate impact of campaigns inform judging.

 Action 4 also encourages organisers of events and conferences to put sustainability at the forefront of planning, seeking in particular to curtail long-distance travel, where possible.
-We have partnered with isla – dedicated to supporting the events industry’s transition to a sustainable future.
+We have partnered with isla – dedicated to supporting the events industry’s transition to a sustainable future – to create this quick action guide.

 Awards